notdanial22/Github-activity-generator/README.md

 - This tool requires a git repository to work
 - The repository should be connected to a remote (GitHub)
 - You should have proper authentication set up for pushing to the remote
+- **You must create the data.json file (or your custom file specified with --file-path) before running the commands**
+- The data file should be a valid JSON file, even if empty (you can create it with `echo {} > data.json`)
 - GitHub's terms of service may have policies about artificially manipulating contribution graphs
 - This tool is intended for educational purposes